Ayms/bitcoin-transactions/README.md

 #### Specific case of BCH

-The BCH address format did change recently, this does not really make any difference for this module but we have updated the address format except that we have not yet included the cashaddress format that we have implemented in the very excellent [cashaddress](https://github.com/Ayms/cashaddress) module
+The BCH address format did change recently, this does not really make any difference for this module but we have updated the address format with the very excellent [cashaddress](https://github.com/Ayms/cashaddress) module

-Should you want this module to be merged here please post an issue
+Then legacy and new format can be used

 See also [BCH addresses converter](https://cashaddr.bitcoincash.org/)

-As we can see it's unclear if legacy addresses should still be the same than Bitcoin or if they start with a C (for p2pkh), both format work with this module, the default is still Bitcoin like addresses

 #### Specific case of CDY